EphemeralSpace/docs/src/design/masks/crew/arsonist.md

 ## Concept

-The Arsonist lights fires around the station, and tries to leave the scene of the crime before anyone notices what occurs.
+The Arsonist lights fires around the station, and tries to leave the scene of the crime before anyone notices what occurred.

 ## Abilities